salesforcedoc/sdoc-sfdx-plugins/README.md

 # History
 <!-- history -->
 It all started in late 2017 with few helpful sfdx commands strung together to make something useful in a bash script or eeks...a batch file.
 Over time, those bash scripts played a vital role in the various work I was involved in as a Salesforce architect.
-As the number of scripts grew, it was becoming unwieldy to manage and getting it to work for other developers on Windows was became a non-trival effort.
-By the fall of 2018, I'd realized that at some point, I would need to migrate over as a dx plug-in or just a straight node CLI.
-That point would arrive in spring of 2019.
-The journey has begun!
+As the number of scripts grew, it was becoming unwieldy to manage and getting it to work on Windows was a non-trival effort.
+By the fall of 2018, I'd realized that at some point, I would need to migrate over as a dx plug-in or just a straight node CLI and drop it on github.
+That point would finally arrive six months later in spring of 2019.
+So hang on, grab some popcorn, sit back or whatever it is that you want to do, the journey has begun!

 # Roadmap
 <!-- roadmap -->